Prerequisites

 - You have access to the Data Studio

-The Insights section in a Customer Fit mode analyzes the relevance of each trait on the conversion to help you understand
+The Insights section in a Customer Fit model analyzes the relevance of each trait on the conversion to help you understand

 - your core Ideal Customer Profile (ICP), niche ICP and anti ICP